 Relieve dry skin

-Dry skin is one of the most common problems when you’re stressed.
+Dry skin is one of the most common problems seen by the dermatology department when you’re stressed.
 Due to extra cortisol release, the body struggles to hold on to water and this can result in itchy, flaky skin.
 If this happens you need to pay particularly close attention to hydration and make sure that you’re taking in plenty of water.

 With dry skin the need to moisturise becomes even more important too.
 A cream-rich in vitamin E can work well, as can the soothing properties found in petroleum jelly, which will also create a barrier to help seal in the moisture.
 If you’re concerned about petroleum jelly side effects, you needn’t be as research has it is triple-purified to remove impurities and unlikely to cause a reaction, being even recommended by dermatologists to be used on sensitive skin.